achesak/nim-pastebin/README.md

 * pastebin_formats.nim - Contains format constants.
 * pastebin_constants.nim - Contains miscellaneous constants.

-Run `nim doc [filename]` for documentation and see and http://pastebin.com/api for usage and more info.
+Run `nim doc [filename]` for documentation and see http://pastebin.com/api for usage and more info.

 License
 =======